alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+= 10.3.2 =

+* Improvement: Added support for Barcode scanning in [wt-kiosk].
+* Improvement: [wt-kiosk] - hide the "Clear Screen" button until a user record has been selected.

 = 10.3.1 =

 * Bug fix: Do not show gain/loss column within data tables (on main site) when not in Pro or Pro plus mode.